dagronf/ColorPaletteCodable/README.md

 * Encoding/Decoding of all supported palette coder types
 * Includes a cross-platorm, human readable, palette coder (json utf8 format)
 * Integrated pasteboard support for macOS/iOS
+* Simple image generation for an group of colors

 ## API